Tsukihimates/Tsukihime-Translation/Editing_Guidelines.md

 Noel tries to sound *young* and *appealing*, and at the same time a bit provocative, sometimes seducing.
 To convey this character, we will use a vocabular and grammar that can be sometimes a bit slangish or colloquial (e.g. "ain't", "Nah", etc.), we'll do heavy elision of words when necessary, but not too frequently (e.g. "y'know", etc.) and a bit provocative general tone.

-Once she switches personality (going for the *nun mode*) she will not use elisions at all.

 **<u>Sample sentence</u>**: "Huh?
 What's up with this atmosphere?
 Everyone suddenly froze up..
 What's that, I'm a Basilisk woman? # Nah, the metaphor ain't clear, is it.
 Erm, in proper japanese, I'd be that TV haunting girl?
 But Sensei's name isn't Sadako y'know" (*filename 02_00_ARC02_1_1, page 6, line 2941*)

 ### Arihiko

-Arihiko is a thug, but he's the usual cliché of the goofy thug with a golden heart helping the protagonist.
-In order to convey this and not to overstep Noel's speech pattern, we will use in his lines funny or weird idioms/expressions (they can be a bit old for example, or he can have an off-beat style), but a the same time some cursing ("what the hell", etc.) and sometimes elisions.
+Arihiko is a thug, but he's the usual cliché of the goofy thug with a heart of gold helping the protagonist.
+In order to convey this and not to overstep Noel's speech pattern, we will use in his lines funny or weird idioms/expressions (they can be a bit old for example, or he can have an off-beat style), but a the same time some cursing ("what the hell", etc).

 **Sample sentence**: "Tohno's picking up chicks?
 What the hell is going on?
 I thought you weren't interested in 'em." (*original VN*)